Countermeasure (computer)

 A resource (both physical or logical) can have one or more vulnerabilities that can be exploited by a threat agent in a threat action.
-The result can potentially compromises the confidentiality, integrity or availability properties of resources (potentially different that the vulnerable one) of the organization and others involved parties (customers, suppliers).
+The result can potentially compromise the confidentiality, integrity or availability properties of these resources (potentially different than the vulnerable one) of the organization and other involved parties (customers, suppliers).
 The so-called CIA triad is the basis of information security.

 The attack can be active when it attempts to alter system resources or affect their operation: so it compromises integrity or availability.
 A "passive attack" attempts to learn or make use of information from the system but does not affect system resources, compromising confidentiality.

 A threat is a potential for violation of security, which exists when there is a circumstance, capability, action, or event that could breach security and cause harm.
 That is, a threat is a possible danger enabling the exploitation of a vulnerability.
-A threat can be either "intentional" (i.e., intelligent; e.g., an individual cracker or a criminal organization) or "accidental" (e.g., the possibility of a computer malfunctioning, or the possibility of an "act of God" such as an earthquake, a fire, or a tornado).
+A threat can be either "intentional" (i.e., intelligent; e.g., an individual cracker or a criminal organization) or "accidental" (e.g., the possibility of a computer malfunctioning, or the possibility of an "act of God" such as an earthquake, fire, or tornado).

 A set of policies concerned with information security management, the information security management systems (ISMS), has been developed to manage, according to risk management principles, the countermeasures in order to accomplish to a security strategy set up following rules and regulations applicable in a country.